Watch the video below the recipe to see how easy it is to make the perfect chicken dinner at home!

 Serve this tasty chicken with mashed or roasted potatoes and your favorite side vegetable dishes or salads for a memorable family meal or Sunday dinner.
 The recipe is easily doubled for a large family or party.

-Bake for 40 to 50 minutes, until the chicken registers at least 165° F on a food thermometer.*
+- Bake the chicken in the preheated oven for 40 to 50 minutes, or until the chicken registers at least 165 F on a food thermometer.*

 - Omit the chili powder and ground cumin.
 Decrease the salt to 1/4 teaspoon and add 1 1/2 teaspoons of Cajun or Creole seasoning to the oil and garlic mixture.